ARMmbed/BLEIntros/Docs/AdvSamples/LEDReadWrite.md

 ##Putting it Together

-So, now we have the following code which defines a custom led service containing a readable and writable characteristic:
+We now have a custom LED service containing a characteristic that is both readable and writable:

 ```c